-Located 35 km south of Jerusalem and 1012 m above sea level, the city of Hebron is the main urban center on the West Bank of the Jordan.
+Located 35 km south of Jerusalem and 1012 m above sea level, the city of Hebron is the main urban centre on the West Bank of the Jordan.

-The city sits at the crossroads of historic routes from Jerusalem to Egypt and the Arabian Peninsula and the Dead Sea on the Mediterranean coast.
+The city sits at the crossroads of historic routes from Jerusalem to Egypt and the Arabian Peninsula and from the Dead Sea to the Mediterranean coast.

-Considered one of the oldest cities in the world, the city of Hebron has been renowned for centuries for its grapes, blown glass and painted ceramic workshops, stone and marble quarries, leather working and more again by its main monument – the Haram al-Ibrahimi / Tomb of the Patriarchs – holy place of the 3 monotheistic religions.
+One of the oldest cities in the world, Hebron has been renowned for centuries for its grapes, blown glass and painted ceramic, stone and marble quarries, leather products and more again by its main monument – the Haram al-Ibrahimi / Tomb of the Patriarchs – recognized as being a holy place by the 3 monotheistic religions.

-The city today has more than 200,000 residents and the district approximately 700,000.
-Three universities are present, bringing together around 25,000 students: the University of Hebron, the Polytechnic University and the Al-Quds Open University.
+The city is the largest in the West Bank and has a population of more than 200,000 residents and the district has approximately a population of 700,000 Palestinians.
+Hebron has three universities, with altogether around 25,000 students: the University of Hebron, the Polytechnic University and the Al-Quds Open University.

-Since January 1997, 80% of the city is administered by the Palestinian Authority (zone H1) while 20% of the city has remained under Israeli control (H2, including the old city and its surroundings and the Tomb of the Patriarchs).
+Since January 1997 and the Hebron Protocol, the city is divided into two sectors: 80% of the city is administered by the Palestinian Authority (zone H1) while 20% of the city remains under Israeli control (H2, including the old city and its surroundings and the Tomb of the Patriarchs).

-Hebron is the city that embodies the violence of the conflict and the slow spoliation of the Palestinian populations by the settlers.
-It is also the city where the establishment of settlements in the very heart of the old city makes cohabitation difficult and where apartheid is directly visible.
-The Palestinian populations are subjected to multiple controls, notably at checkpoints in the old city, making daily life particularly difficult.
+Hebron is the city that reflects the most the violence of the conflict and the slow spoliation of the Palestinian populations by the Jewish settlers, concentrated in and around the old city that makes the cohabitation very difficult and where apartheid is directly visible.
+The Palestinian populations are subjected to multiple security controls, checkpoints are established in the old city, that make daily life particularly difficult.